rmovva/HypotheSAEs/README.md

 1. **What are the inputs and outputs of HypotheSAEs?**
 - **Inputs:** A dataset of texts (e.g., news headlines) with a target variable (e.g., clicks).
 The texts are embedded using SentenceTransformers or OpenAI.
-- **Outputs:** A list of hypotheses: each hypothesis is a natural language concept, which, when present in the text, is positively or negatively associated with the target variable.
+- **Outputs:** A list of hypotheses.
+Each hypothesis is a natural language concept, which, when present in the text, is positively or negatively associated with the target variable.

 2. **How do I get started?**
 See [Quickstart](#quickstart).
 The easiest way to get started is to clone and install the repo, and then adapt the [quickstart notebook](https://github.com/rmovva/hypothesaes/blob/main/notebooks/quickstart.ipynb) to your dataset.